Azure/azure-service-operator/docs/development.md

         ```

+9. *Tests*

-9. **Tests**: Add the following tests for your new operator:
+    Add the following tests for your new operator:
     (i) Unit test for the new type: You will add this as a file named `azurenewtype_types_test.go` under `api/v1alpha`.
 Refer to the existing tests in the repository to author this for your new type.
     (ii) Functional tests for the resource manager: These will be test files under `pkg/resourcemanager/newresource`.
 You can refer to the tests under `pkg/resourcemanage/psql/server` as reference for writing these.
 These tests help validate the resource creation and deletion in Azure.
     Make sure to add this folder with the tests to the `make test-existing` target in the `Makefile`
     *Tip*: You can run `go test` in this folder to test the functions before testing with the controller end-to-end.
     (iii) Controller tests: This will be a file named `azurenewresourcetype_controller_test.go` under the `controllers` folder.
 Refer to the other controller tests in the repo for how to write this test.
 This test validates the new controller to make sure the resource is created and deleted in Kubernetes effectively.

-10. *Mocks for the controller test*: In order to run the Controller tests (9.(iii) above) without having to communicate with Azure, you will generate a mock of the `AzureNewResourceTypeManager` in `pkg/resourcemanager/mocks`.
+10. *Mocks for the controller test*

+    In order to run the Controller tests (9.(iii) above) without having to communicate with Azure, you will generate a mock of the `AzureNewResourceTypeManager` in `pkg/resourcemanager/mocks`.
 You can refer to the mocks under `pkg/resourcemanager/mock/psql` for how to write this mock.

-11. *Instantiating the reconciler*: The last step to tie everything together is to ensure that your new controller's reconciler is instantiated in both the `main.go` and the `suite_test.go` (under `controllers` folder) files.
+11. *Instantiating the reconciler*

+    The last step to tie everything together is to ensure that your new controller's reconciler is instantiated in both the `main.go` and the `suite_test.go` (under `controllers` folder) files.

-    ```code
+    ```go
     main.go

     if err = (&controllers.AzureNewResourceTypeReconciler{